lucasjohnston/ievms/README.md

 or Windows 8.1.

 The original script works as it originally did, with hard-coded urls and md5 values.
-The 'ievms-node' script uses Node to hit the MS api and grab the current correct url and md5 hashes.
+The 'ievms-node' script uses Node to hit the Microsoft API and grab the current correct url and md5 hashes.
 This version should be a little more future-proof, but obviously requires having Node installed.